telliott99/MyMath/diff-exp/exp-basics.rst

     x = \log_b y

-Take logarithms to the base :math:`a`:
+Take the logarithm to the base :math:`a`:

 .. math::

     \log_a y = \log_a (b^x)

-Using the second rule
+Use the second rule

 .. math::